carbon-language/carbon-lang/docs/design/structs.md

     destruction completed for the whole object before initializing, or is it interleaved field-by-field?
 -   When initializing to a literal value, is a temporary containing the literal value constructed first or are the fields initialized directly?
+The latter approach supports types that can't be moved or copied, such as mutex.
 -   What is the ordering of construction and initialization, particularly when the literal used to initialize has fields in a different order than the variable?